Campaign Director

 Education & Employment

-- Employment provides purpose and opportunity for people recovering from mental illness.
-Coast offers flexible training and employment opportunities through programs such as the Transitional Employment and Peer Support Programs, as well as social enterprises including Social Crust Café & Catering and Landscaping With Heart.
+Employment and education opportunities play an important role in supporting recovery, purpose and community connection.
+Coast offers flexible training and employment programs, including Transitional Employment and Peer Support Programs, alongside social enterprises such as Social Crust Café & Catering and Landscaping With Heart.

 Campaign Director Role